NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 To see the gaps Eagle will create in the pour, the connections it will make to pads and signals, and which portions of the pour are orphans, you can type `ratsnest` in the command line.
 If nothing happens, that usually means that no part of the pour is connected to the signal, so the entire thing is an orphan.

 The easiest way to ensure that the pour is connected to its signal is to add insert a via in the pour.
-You can do this with Via tool.
+You can do this with `Via` tool.
 Select it, make sure it’s set to insert a round via and add one to the pour near the edge.
-Use the Name tool to set the signal for the Via to the pour’s signal name.
+Use the `Name` tool to set the signal for the via to the pour’s signal name.
 Alternately, you can type `via '<pour signal name>'` in the command line and then insert a vias by clicking.
 Run Ratsnest again, and the pour should fill in.

 To unfill the pours (they can make it hard to see things in your design), you can type `ripup @;` in the command line.

 #### Design Your Power and Ground Planes

 In our design, we have two power supply signals ( `VBAT` and `3V3` ), so we will use two power planes in layer 15.
 How exactly they should be configured will depend on your design, but one reasonable way to start is to draw a polygon around the perimeter of the board (shaped like a “C” if your board is round).
 It should be no narrower than 4-5 mm at any point.
 It should pass under all four of your motor drivers and it should also extend to area where your battery connector, jumper, and voltage regulator are located.
-This will allow you to avoid long, thin, high-current wires.
+This will let all these components connect directly to the pours, aavoiding long, thin, high-current wires.

 The `3V3` pour should cover the rest of the board (except around the antenna.
 See below).
 Set the net for that pour to `3V3`.